 Bilphena Yahwon is a Baltimore based writer, researcher, organizer and womanist born in Liberia, West Africa.
 Yahwon is the author of ‘teaching gold-mah how to heal herself.’ the co-creator of For Black Girls Considering Womanism Because Feminism Is Not Enuf and a core member of Press Press.
 Her work uses a womanist approach and centers women’s health and well being, intersectionality and abolition.
 She writes of the immigrant experience, of blackness, of healing, of African women made from flowers breathing fragility.

-Yahwon’s art and organizing work has been featured in TIME, The Nation, City Paper, Baltimore Sun, WYPR, Africa & Afro-Diasporian Art Talk and as the Women in Africa and Diaspora columnist for Ezibota.
+Yahwon’s WHY DO ALL THE BLACK GIRLS HAVE AN ATTITUDE?, an inforgrahic on the impact of school-to-prison pipeline on Black girls in Baltimore City was released in Jan 2019 as part of the Everyday, Everyday, Everyday, Everyday Freedoms exhibition.
+Her art and organizing work has been featured in TIME, The Nation, City Paper, Baltimore Sun, WYPR, Africa & Afro-Diasporian Art Talk and as the Women in Africa and Diaspora columnist for Ezibota.
 Yahwon was selected as a 2018-2019 Peer2Peer cohort member for her meaningful and critical transformative justice work in Baltimore.

 TV One - Represent Change

 Afropunk: These Indie Creatives Kicked Ass in 2017 - Artists, Writers, Poets Edition